radoi-razvan/mastery/README.md

 ![main_page.jpg][main-page]

 A mentoring app where you can organize self development and business courses from wherever you are and make sure your clients achieve their desired outcomes.
-Used technologies: ASP.NET Core, C#, SQL Server, HTML, CSS, Bootstrap, JavaScript, React.
+Used technologies: ASP.NET Core, C#, SQL Server, HTML, CSS, Bootstrap, JavaScript, React, Firebase.

 <p align="right">(<a href="#top">back to top</a>)</p>